 The Clendenin – Walton Area Improvements Project includes construction of approximately 25 miles of new 138-kilovolt (kV) transmission line, three new substations and making additional upgrades to other transmission facilities in the area.
 The proposed work will provide this region of West Virginia with a robust transmission grid capable of handling the area’s increase in demand while ensuring continued reliable service to local customers in Kanawha and Roane counties.

 PJM Interconnection, the regional transmission organization responsible for monitoring the electric grid in 13 states including West Virginia, identified the need for the project in its 2014 Regional Transmission Expansion Plan.
 In 2015, PJM awarded the project to Transource, a partnership between AEP and Great Plains Energy.
 In June 2016, the Public Service Commission of West Virginia granted Transource approval to construct the project.
 Appalachian Power and First Energy will construct additional facilities to incorporate with the grid upgrades.
-Construction is expected to start in 2017 and be completed in 2019.
+Construction is underway and expected to be completed by the end of 2019.

 * The accompanying map depicts the project area.
 It should be noted that the map contained on this site is for information purposes only.
 Transource reserves the right to alter, change, or amend the map at any time without notice and Transource provides no warranty about the accuracy of content.
 Keep this in mind when reviewing this map.
 However, Transource will make all attempts to keep this map as accurate as possible.
 If you have any questions about the accuracy of the current map please Contact Us.